How We Work

 Support collection, sharing, and acting upon monitoring data

-Monitoring helps decision makers determine if a fortification program is working.
+Monitoring food fortification helps decision-makers determine if a fortification program is working.
 Effective monitoring ensures that millers adequately fortify foods, governments regulate and enforce standards, and problems are corrected.
 We help countries improve fortification monitoring when grains are industrially fortified, but fortification standards are unregulated or health impact data is unavailable.

 If quality measures are followed routinely, results are analyzed, and problems are corrected, fortification will have the maximum health impact.
 The process includes food control and program monitoring.